-Prior to the Company's Corporate Conversion, the Company operated as an Alabama limited liability company that passes through income and losses to its members.
+Prior to the Company's Corporate Conversion, the Company operated as an Alabama limited liability company that passed through income and losses to its members.
 As a result, the Company was not subject to any U.S. federal or U.S. state income taxes as the related tax consequences are reported by the individual members.
 Upon the Corporate Conversion, the Company converted to a Delaware corporation and is now subject to filing U.S. federal and various U.S. state income tax returns.
-This, in conjunction with the Company's losses for the short period between the Corporate Conversion and year end, there is no income tax expense or benefit for years ended December 31, 2020 and 2019.
+The Company elected to adopt the accrual method of accounting for tax reporting purposes in its initial corporate returns for the period ended December 31, 2020.
+As the Company was incorporated in December 2020, all tax years of the Company remain open to examination by tax authorities.
+As of December 31, 2021, the Company has U.S. federal and state net operating loss carryforwards of approximately \$17,956,000, which have an indefinite carryforward.